elgw/deconwolf/README.md

 ```

 # Windows 10

+The simplest way to build native windows binaries seems to be using msys2.
 Follow all steps of the [msys2](https://www.msys2.org/) installation guide,
 then install the dependencies in the 'MSYS2 MinGW 64-bit` terminal: